 Gambling has been around as long as we have –in fact, there are some pieces of evidence which suggest that people used to gamble as early as the Paleolithic period.
-It seems that people are very fond of risking and spending their hard-earned money, hence gambling’s long tradition.
+And today, people can even bet on sports online by visiting online sports bookmakers and use their offers, like the Bethard welcome offer for example – they don’t even have to leave their house to have fun.
 However, how does gambling, or more specifically, how does sports betting fare when it meets religion?
 How have religions around the world accepted this worldwide phenomenon, that is now easier than ever, due to the multitude of betting sites on the Internet, that make it easy to bet from the comfort of one’s home?

 Is gambling sinful?